 Heading towards Melas Manor, we cross the square, passing its beautiful fountain, and enter Eolou Street, where the discovery of ancient walls have turned this street into an archaeological site.
 As we approach Sophokleous Street, we find that we have stepped into the bustling trade centre of Athens.
 Small shops selling spices, cold cuts and cheeses are everywhere, but we keep moving; just a few steps on our right, where the marketplace’s pulse is strongest, is Varvakeios Market, a magnificent, fully renovated 19th-century building carrying a vast assortment of products.
 As we cross the busy market, making our way past the stalls of vendors, we can feel the beat of everyday life in Athens, pulsating as it has for millennia.

 Passing through the thousands of fabrics, we turn left onto Vissis Street, up Praxitelous Street, then follow Skouleniou Street until we reach the 11th-century church of Agioi Theodoroi.
-We continue towards Klafthmonos square and the Museum of the City of Athens, housed in Vouros-Eftaxias residence, a superb building constructed in 1834.
+We continue towards Klafthmonos square and the Museum of the City of Athens, housed in Vouros-Eftaxias residence, a superb building constructed in 1834, which also served as residence for the first royal couple of Greece, Otto and Amalia.
 Here we admire exhibits from the modern history of the city.

 After the museum, we will make a brief stop at Karytsi Square, a well-hidden corner of Athens, which has recently developed into a focal point for the young and trendy, and where history, culture and gastronomy have merged symbiotically.
 Overlooking the square is the church of St. George Karytsi and directly across from the church is the Parnassos Society building.
 Completing the scene are the many small cafés and snack bars, perfect for a brief respite.

-We follow Stadiou street past the Attica Mall to Syntagma Square the modern centre of the city.
-On our left there are luxurious hotels, the Hellenic Parliament, the Pallis building and the Ermou pedestrian street, the most commercial street in Athens.
-From here we do some window shopping at the high-end brand stores as we stroll towards Monastiraki.
-Greeks and tourists from everywhere in the world visit Ermou Street daily to discover new trends in the market, compare prices, and shop your favourite products.
+We follow Stadiou street, past one of the major Malls of the capital, to Syntagma Square, the modern centre of the city.
+On our left, there are luxurious hotels, the Hellenic Parliament, the Pallis building and the Ermou pedestrian street, the most commercial street in Athens.
+From here we do some window shopping at the high-end brand stores, as we stroll towards Monastiraki.
+Greeks and tourists from everywhere in the world visit Ermou Street daily to discover new trends in the market, compare prices, and shop their favourite products.
 We stop briefly at number 11 to admire the superb, early 20th-century building that was once home to the Tourist Hotel, one of the most famous hotels in Athens.

 A few metres further down the pedestrian street, we again cross Eolou Street, and to the right, yet another square attracts our attention.
 So we walk the 40 metres and find ourselves in the square of Agia Irini, a recently developed location with lots of energy, gastronomical surprises and plenty of other reasons to just stop and take it all in.
 Finally, we see the church of St. Irini, an architectural masterpiece that was the main church of Athens until the Athens Cathedral was built.